Skip to Main Content

 Competion and Consumer Act 2010

 The Competition and Consumer Act 2010 (CCA) is the central piece of legislation relevant to Australian advertising, and covers the relationships between suppliers, wholesalers, retailers and customers.
 Its purpose is to promote fair trading and competition, and provide protections to customers.
-(Download Fact Sheet)
+(Download Fact Sheet (PDF))

 AANA Code of Ethics